 - The Gruen Transfer's segment "The Pitch", in which two advertising agencies compete to "sell the unsellable", making commercials for things such as whale meat and holidays to Baghdad.

 - Sometimes subverted, however, in that while most agencies approach The Pitch with a parody ad, not all do; some are actually pretty damn convincing.
 Twice now, a political party has approached the ABC to buy an ad originally aired on the pitch.
 (The Australian Democrats and The Greens.)
 Both times the ABC said no. In another example, an advert promoting mandatory euthanasia was so convincing that an actual Australian right-to-die organisation approached the agency to do a real ad on the issue; the next week, the panel discussed it and almost unanimously agreed that the 'parody' ad was more convincing than the real one.

 - Funky Squad would have genuine ads from The '70s mixed with the 'stars' promoting various fake products with a Values Dissonance twist, such as hair spray "with added hydro fluro carbons".

 - The Amanda Show had at least one an episode.

 - Done beautifully in the Trapped in TV Land episode from Supernatural.
 The typical cut to commercial occurs, and then opens up into a commercial for genital herpes.
 Starring Sam Winchester.
 The poor guy.

-- One of the Chaser's favourites is the mock commercial.
+- The Chaser's War on Everything One of The Chaser's favourites is the mock commercial.
 Often, they're shown next to each other, for a fake ad break.
 The network the show aired on doesn't have commercial breaks.

 - Newstopia always included a fake commercial in the middle of the real commercial break, as well as a fake preview of an upcoming show such as Inspektor Herring just before the second half.